wacwestley30/React-Porfolio-Project/README.md

-# React Portfolio Project
+# Westley's MERN Portfolio

 [![License](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

 ## Description

-Welcome to my Portfolio Project!
+Welcome to my MERN Portfolio!
 This project showcases a collection of my work, including various applications and projects I have developed.
 It serves as a comprehensive display of my skills and experience in web development.
 The portfolio is built using modern web technologies and is designed to be responsive, ensuring a seamless experience across different devices and screen sizes.

 Deployed site on Render:\
 https://react-porfolio-project.onrender.com/